AiekDev/vscode-win7/README.md

 # Visual Studio Code - Windows 7, 8 & 8.1 backport
-This isn't really a fancy readme but I don't give a shit
+This is just a fancy readme on how to backport VSCode with maybe a few up to date backported builds done by me, and nothing more.
 Join up https://discord.gg/MnfHDJMqX5

 ## How to remake this yourself: